Persimmon is a medium-sized tree, varying in size and shape with growing conditions.

 Ecosystem Connections

-A very important wildlife food.
-Fruit, buds, and leaves are eaten by deer, opossum, squirrel, bobwhite, raccoon, wild turkey, red and gray fox, and coyote.
+Persimmons are a very important wildlife food.
+The fruit, buds, and leaves are eaten by deer, opossum, squirrel, bobwhite, raccoon, wild turkey, red and gray fox, and coyote.
 Many birds eat the fruit.
-A pioneering tree in disturbed landscapes, it plays an important role in reestablishing a mature ecosystem.